Denizhan-Yigitbas/Snake_AI/README.md

-# Snake Game
+# Snake Game with AI

 Snake Game created using Pygame Library

-## Start the game

-Run the main.py file